-Using CPA Funds for Housing Trusts and Conservation Funds
+Using CPA Funds for Housing Trusts, Conservation Funds, and Agricultural Preservation Funds

 What is a Conservation Fund?